xkjyeah/sgqr-data-url-spec/README.md

 #### 3.2 Proposal to overcome the limitations

-Share Extensions may emit a notification telling a user to "Continue payment in &lt;favourite banking app".
+Share Extensions may emit a notification telling a user to "Continue payment in &lt;favourite banking app&gt;".
 Tapping on the notification will transfer control to the main application.
 Data contained in the notification can contain payment destination data, such as recipient, amount, and descriptions.